Exercise-Induced Asthma

 • Shortness of breath or chest tightness

 Having a plan of attack will likely get you exercising again in no time.
-Asthma attacks can become extreme if your symptoms become extreme.
-In the absence of treatment, asthma can have life-threatening consequences.
+Asthma attacks can become extreme if your symptoms become severe.
+In the absence of treatment, Asthma can have life-threatening consequences.

 How Can Mobi Doctor Help